ajakef/gemlog/demo/README.md

 ```
 Move the file to some convenient folder, unzip it, and cd into the project folder.

 Notice the structure of this project folder.
 It includes a “raw” folder where the gem data files go.
-You don't have to use the folder name “raw”–or even have a separate folder for the raw data files–but all the default settings assume you're doing it this way.
+You don't have to use the folder name “raw”--or even have a separate folder for the raw data files--but all the default settings assume you're doing it this way.
 ```
---Project_Folder/
+Project_Folder/
 |__station_info.txt (table of SEED codes vs Gem serial number)
 |__raw/ (raw data from all loggers, FROM THIS PROJECT ONLY)
 ```